-From the COA Capital Projects Explorer, data updated September 30, 2019: https://capitalprojects.austintexas.gov/projects
+The project described below are from the COA Capital Projects Explorer, updated on September 30, 2019.

-5th St to Ladybird Lake Stream Restoration - Project ID: 5282.052 - Multiple stream restoration projects were constructed in lower Shoal Creek including independent Watershed Protection Department projects as well as cost-sharing with other City Departments.
+5th St to Ladybird Lake Stream Restoration - Project ID: 5282.052 - Multiple stream restoration projects were constructed in lower Shoal Creek including independent Watershed Protection Department projects as well as cost-sharing with other City departments.
 Completed Summer 2018.

-Landslide Repair near 2500 Block of N Lamar - Project ID: 6039.116 - Emergency project to restore flood capacity and repair damaged infrastructure in Shoal Creek, including a wastewater line and trails.
-Project will stabilize and remove material blocking the creek, reroute a storm drain, and restore the streambank.
+Landslide Repair near 2500 Block of N Lamar - Project ID: 6039.116 - An emergency project to restore flood capacity and repair damaged infrastructure in Shoal Creek, including a wastewater line and trails.
+The project will stabilize and remove material blocking the creek, reroute a storm drain, and restore the streambank.
 Completion anticipated Fall 2020.